Hip Replacement Recovery

 Frequently asked questions

-How do I turn in bed after hip replacement without dislocating?▼
+How do I turn in bed after hip replacement without breaking precautions?▼

-Can I sleep without a pillow between my knees after hip replacement?▼
+Can I turn onto my operated side after hip replacement?▼